SichangHe/CS401/HW2/README.md

 #### Automatically Updating Rules when the Dataset Changes

-Change pod name on update, or other methods.
+Instead of changing pod name on update to work around the problem of immutable job variables,

-Other method: use jobs and set time-to-live after finish so they self-destruct.
+I use jobs for the ML containers and set time-to-live-after-finished so they self-destruct, as detailed above.

+Initially,
+this caused the ML container jobs to be spawned in a loop because I enabled Argo CD self-healing in its synchronization policy.
+In details, the ML container is deleted 60sec after it finishes, which Argo CD detects as an out-of-sync to the manifest and creates a new ML container job.
+I disabled self-healing in the Argo CD synchronization policy to fix this.

 ## Part 3: Exercise and Evaluate Continuous Delivery